hipstersmoothie/Front-End-Toolbox/README.md

 - :package: [Material UI Icons](https://www.npmjs.com/package/material-ui-icons) This package provides the Google Material icons packaged as a set of React components.

 ## Javascript
+- :memo: [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS) This is a series of books diving deep into the core mechanisms of the JavaScript language.

 ### UI
 - :package: [Material UI - React Components](https://github.com/mui-org/material-ui) React components that implement Google's Material Design.
 - :package: [basicScroll](https://github.com/electerious/basicScroll) Standalone parallax scrolling for mobile and desktop with CSS variables.